turingschool/launch-curriculum/module4/lessons/Week2/IntroToAPIs.md

 </section>

 <section class="call-to-action" markdown="1">
-Work through the following questions individually and record your answers, then you will join a breakout room to talk through your answers and help each other.
+Work through the following questions individually and write down your answers, then you will join a breakout room to talk through your answers and help each other.
 </section>

 1. What are two of the emojis you can use on github?
 What is the name of the emoji and the link to the image.